 There was no theme for the first Festival, but that changed in 1965 when the theme was the Gay 90’s.
 Many creative themes were adopted through the years: Roaring Twenties (1966), Yankee Doodle Dandy (1969), Golden School Days (1979), On With the Show (1985), Hot Fun in the Summertime (1996), Rock Around the Clock (2005), Magic Moments (2012) and Mardi Gras in Middleton (2018) are just some of the themes that have made each year’s Fest a fun and unique experience.

 The Good Neighbor Award was introduced in 1980, and has been awarded to dozens of individuals in the community who have made a difference in the Middleton community, and embody what it means to be a Good Neighbor.
-The tradition continues in 2019 with Good Neighbor Award winners Paul Braun, Tom Gilbert, Perry Hibner and Mathiam Mbow.
+The tradition continued in 2019 with Good Neighbor Award winners Paul Braun, Tom Gilbert, Perry Hibner and Mathiam Mbow.

 The Festival was run exclusively by volunteers in the beginning, and that also has not changed.
 Various community groups work together to put on the Festival, raising money for their non-profit causes.
 The original trustee groups were American Legion, Chamber of Commerce, Kiwanis, Middleton Development Corporation, Optimists, Sertoma, Veterans of Foreign Wars and the Middleton Volunteer Fire Department.
-Today, the Chamber of Commerce, Kiwanis, Optimists and the VFW continue as trustees, joined by Boy Scout Troop 140, Mad City Aqua Stars, Middleton-Cross Plains Area School District Education Foundation, Middleton Lions Club, Middleton Youth Hockey and the Rotary Club of West Towne-Middleton.
+Today, the Chamber of Commerce, Kiwanis, Optimists and the VFW continue as trustees, joined by Boy Scout Troop 140, Middleton-Cross Plains Area School District Education Foundation, Middleton Lions Club, Middleton Youth Hockey and the Rotary Club of West Towne-Middleton.
 Board members from these groups devote hundreds of hours to putting on the Festival each year.